smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 	}'

-**step 5** To verify the result from orion broker send the following request
+**step 3** After Provisioning an Actuator on IoT agent the IoT agent record a measurement of Actuator on orion-broker.
+To retrive the recorded measurement of actuater from context broker execute the following command.

 .. code-block:: console